Eight Days of Ecuador…Photography Travel Abroad Class

 The people, the people, the people…..how I loved the people.

 As always the trip had some bumps along the way with it being a first for everyone involved, overall I believe most were satisfied with the experience.
 I know there may have been a few who felt let down, that the trip was not as expected.
 I realize also that as an instructor you are not always looked up to or liked.
 What I know for sure is that with learning as with life you have to be curious, stay positive to the best of your ability and apply yourself no matter what is happening around you.

 Traveling requires times of taking your own initiative, making the best out of all situations, moving forward and realizing that this is a moment in time that will never happen again…a time that needs to be felt and cherished if not for that reason alone.
 The beauty of photography is that we have the ability to stop a small part of time for ever and although it can never replace the actual experience it is a way to share a vision of what we want others to see.
 I love that I have chosen my path in life as a photographer and I hope that my students continue on their path with the same love.

 I am extremely grateful for the trust the folks at Nossi had in me, for allowing me to oversee the first ever travel abroad class for the college.
 I do hope I will have another opportunity in the future, with what I learned I know I can make the next experience much better.

 Here are a few of the videos that Mathew put together from the trip, there will be more to see at a later time if you want to follow the youtube channel!
 Mathew Wijatky, our second teacher who lives in Guayaquil, traveled with us the entire time shooting behind the scenes video.
 Thank you for reading especially if you followed along on the whole trip!
 Feel free to leave any comments or to share the blogs!
 Have a wonderful Friday!

-*NOTE all Sheri Oneal blog post are ©2013 by Sheri Oneal.
-Any use of photos or content must be agreed upon in writing.
+*NOTE all Sheri Oneal blog post are ©2018 by Sheri Oneal.
+Feel free to share my blog link but any other use of photos or content must be agreed upon in writing.